aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployments.md

 As you see the newly Created image newproduct.png is not exist now , as it is not been copied while the creation of the Docker image.
 In order to help the team solve this issue we need a presistent volume conatin the images. that can be shared across multiple pods if the team want to scale horizintally.

-Now that we have a better understading of EKS Storage and Kubernetes objects.
+Now that we have a better understading of EKS Storage and Kuberneties objects.
 On the next page, we will talk more about EFS CSI Driver and how we can Utilize it ro create a persistent storage on Kuberneties using Dynamic Provisioning on Elastic file system.